Input files¶

 ],

-"situation_length": 30.0,
+"situationLength": 30.0,

-"max_meeting_distance": 0.0,
+"maxMeetingDistance": 0.0,

-"common_vector": 5.0,
+"commonVector": 5.0,

-"evolve_time": 120.0,
+"situationDevelopTime": 120.0,

-"disable_land_check": true
+"disableLandCheck": true

 }

-The values are given in maritime units.
-The theta13_criteria, theta14_criteria and theta15_criteria are the criteria for the classification of the encounters.
-The theta15 is the range for the relative bearing between own ship and target ship.
-The relative_speed is the range for the relative speed between own ship and target ship.
-The vector_range is the range for the vector time.
-The situation_length is the length of the situation in minutes.
-The max_meeting_distance is the maximum meeting distance in nautical miles.
-The common_vector is the common time vector used on a radar plot.
-The evolve_time is the time in minutes for the situation to evolve.
-The disable_land_check is a boolean value that determines if the land check should be disabled or not.
+The relativeSpeed is the range for the relative speed between the own ship and the target ship.
+The situationLength is the length of the situation, given in minutes.
+The maxMeetingDistance is the maximum meeting distance, given in nautical miles.
+The commonVector is the common time vector used on a radar plot.
+The situationDevelopTime specifies the number of minutes prior to the encounter that you would look back, ensuring the situation has had time to develop while still retaining the same encounter type.
+See the Usage section for more information.
+The disableLandCheck is a boolean value that determines if the land check should be disabled or not.